-Along with Uluru and Kakadu National Parks is one of three operated by Environment Australia (the Commonwealth National Parks Service) occupies the majority of Jervis Bay Territory.
+Along with Uluru and Kakadu National Parks, Booderee is one of three operated by Environment Australia (the Commonwealth National Parks Service).
+It occupies the majority of Jervis Bay Territory.

-Jervis Bay Territory has escaped the coastal development which has changed much of the east coast of Australia and the environment is largely as it was prior to the arrival of Europeans over 200 years ago in spite of proposals over the years to use it for a sea port, naval fleet base and even a nuclear reactor.
+Jervis Bay Territory has escaped the coastal development which has changed much of the east coast of Australia and the environment remains largely as it was prior to the arrival of European people over 200 years ago.
+This is despite proposals over the years to use it for a seaport, naval fleet base, and even a nuclear reactor.

-Booderee National Park offers the opportunity for many recreational activities in a magnificent unspoilt setting.
+Booderee National Park offers the opportunity for many recreational activities in a magnificent unspoiled setting.

-The area of Jervis Bay was entered on the Register of the National Estate in 1993 in recognition of its outstanding landscape features, its diversity of flora, fauna and archaeological sites and its value to past and present communities for recreational activities.
+The area of Jervis Bay was entered onto the Register of the National Estate in 1993 in recognition of its outstanding landscape features, its diversity of flora, fauna, archaeological sites and its value to past and present communities for recreational activities.
 The park contains many species that are at the limits of their bio-geographical range.
 The habitats protect a high concentration of rare and threatened plants and animal species.
 The park supports a population of endangered Bristle Birds and also the threatened Green and Golden Bell Frog.
-It protects a significantly large area of species rich heath, a diversity of wetlands and extensive saltmarshes as well as the largest Posidonia seagrass meadows in New South Wales.
-The area it also one of the State's outstanding scenic locations.
+It protects a significantly large area of species-rich heath, a diversity of wetlands and extensive saltmarshes as well as the largest Posidonia seagrass meadows in New South Wales.
+The area is also one of the State's most outstanding scenic locations.

 Threatened and Endangered species